A few months ago, I started noticing something strange on my own website.

 AI Overviews can increase visibility but reduce traffic.

-But if the user reads the AI answer and does not click, you do not get the visit.
+For example, your article may be cited in an AI Overview.
+That is visibility.
+But if the user reads the AI answer and does not click the source, you may not get the visit.

 |---|---|

-| AI Overview answer | User reads and leaves without clicking |
+| AI Overview answer | User reads and leaves without clicking. |

-| AI Overview source link | User clicks if they want more detail |
+| AI Overview source link | User clicks if they want more detail. |

-| Organic result below | User clicks if the AI answer is not enough |
+| Organic result below | User clicks if the AI answer is not enough. |

-| Ads | User clicks if the search has buying intent |
+| Ads | User clicks if the search has buying intent. |

-| Forums or videos | User clicks for real opinions or examples |
+| Forums or videos | User clicks for real opinions, examples, or visuals. |

-Good click reasons:
+Good click reasons include:

 - real examples